f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

 - The security team also requires that the HTTP Cookie not be sent to Javascript Agents.

 Lab Requirements:
 ~~~~~~~~~~~~~~~~~

 -  BIG-IP LTM, web server, client browser, and SSL server certificate.
    If you don’t have certificates to test with, you can use the CA
-   certificate and server certificate and private key provided in the
+   certificate, server certificate and the private key provided in the
-   Client Certificate Inspection lab.
+   Client Certificate Inspection lab from Additional Labs section.

 The iRule
 ~~~~~~~~~